-The school district honors students who excel academically.
+The school district honors students who excel academically during a semester.
 Student who earn a grade point average of 4.0 - 3.5 will earn the Gold Honor roll.
 Students who earn a grade point average of 3.5-3.0 will earn the Silver Honor Roll.